1. Introduction

 -

-A software application for creating, editing, and publishing heritage object metadata that implements the Network of Terms API.
+A software application for creating, editing, and publishing metadata records that implements the Network of Terms API.

 - Terminology source